Great grey shrike: Food and feeding

 Prey is killed by hitting it with the hooked beak, aiming for the skull in vertebrates.
 If too large to swallow in one or a few chunks, it is transported to a feeding site by carrying it in the beak or (if too large) in the feet.
 The feet are not suited for tearing up prey, however.
 It is rather impaled upon a sharp point – thorns or the barbs of barbed wire – or wedged firmly between forking branches.
 Thus secured, the food can be ripped into bite-sized pieces with the beak.
-Orthoptera that the birds have recognized as containing noxious chemicals are left impaled in the larder for several days, until the chemicals that usually deter predators have been degraded.
+Orthoptera that the birds have recognised as containing noxious chemicals are left impaled in the larder for several days, until the chemicals that usually deter predators have been degraded.
 Great grey shrikes have also been observed to impale common toads (Bufo bufo) and skin them – by ripping open the back skin and pulling it over the head – to avoid contamination of the meat by the toxic skin secretions.
 Large bones and similar inedible parts of prey animals are usually not ingested, but smaller ones such as tiny bones or the elytra of beetles are eaten and later regurgitated as pellets.

 The basic metabolic rate of the great grey shrike is around 800 milliwatts, or somewhat more than 11 milliwatts per gram of body mass.
 An adult of this species needs about 50 g of prey a day, probably somewhat more in winter.
 Under most circumstances, this would thus translate to one or two rodents, one or two additional vertebrate prey animals (including rodents), and up to a single vertebrate prey item's worth of invertebrates.
 Surplus food may be impaled for storage.
 These "larders" are typically around 1 m above ground and can be found anywhere within the birds' territory, but tend to be rather in the general vicinity of nest sites than far away from them.